Infant mortality, country by country

 A country with 30,000 infant deaths out of 1,000,000 live births has an IMR of 30.
 The band shown groups each country into Very low (under 5), Low (5–14.9), Moderate (15–34.9), or High (35 and above), making it easy to scan the global distribution at a glance.

-• Sort ascending by Rate to see the global leaders in newborn survival — typically small, wealthy nations with universal healthcare.
+- Sort ascending by Rate to see the global leaders in newborn survival — typically small, wealthy nations with universal healthcare and high birth-attendance rates.

-• The gap between the lowest and highest rates spans more than an order of magnitude, which underlines how much of infant death is preventable.
+- The gap between the lowest and highest rates spans more than an order of magnitude, which underlines how much of infant death remains preventable.